-7. Between 2009 and 2017, Saint Helena improved its ranking in the human development index, rising from 93rd to 83rd place, largely driven by significant growth in incomes.
+Between 2009 and 2017, Saint Helena improved its ranking in the human development index, rising from 93rd to 83rd place, largely driven by significant growth in incomes.
 The largest employer is the Government of Saint Helena.
 The next largest sectors for employment are retail and services.
-The local population also earns income from construction, fishing, horticulture, and raising livestock.
+The local population also earns income from construction, fishing, horticulture and livestock-raising.
 According to the administering Power, the unemployment rate is currently very low, but there are concerns about the productivity rate of the labour force.
 Since the completion of the construction of the airport, wages on Saint Helena have generally risen less than inflation, resulting in a small drop in real terms.
-In 2019/20, the median gross income from full-time employment was $\pounds 8,690$, a real decrease of 0.6 per cent compared with the previous year.
+In 2019/20, the median gross income from full-time employment was £8,880, an increase of 2.1 per cent compared with the previous year.
 The cost of living is regarded as high because most goods must be imported.
 Prices are influenced heavily by external factors, including the exchange rate of the pound to the South African rand, sea freight rates and inflation in the United Kingdom and South Africa.
-Average inflation in 2020 was 1.7 per cent.
-The opening of the airport to commercial air services in October 2017 led to an increase in tourists, with visitors to Saint Helena (including both tourists and members of the diaspora returning home to visit family and friends) spending between £5 million and £6.9 million on the island in 2019/20, although this dropped to between £1.8 million and $\pounds 2.4$ million in 2020/21 as a result of COVID-19 pandemic travel restrictions.
+In the third quarter of 2022, inflation was 5.4 per cent as compared with the same quarter in 2021.
+The biggest export of Saint Helena is the provision of services to visitors, who typically spend money on accommodation, food, hospitality and transport.
+The opening of the airport to commercial air services in October 2017 led to an increase in tourist numbers, with visitors to Saint Helena (including both tourists and members of the diaspora returning home to visit family and friends) spending between £4.6 million and £6.7 million on the island in 2019, although this dropped to between £2.6 million and £3.6 million in 2021 as a result of coronavirus disease (COVID-19) pandemic travel restrictions.
 Saint Helena is actively seeking to increase its tourism offer through international engagement and by supporting local providers, but it will take time.
 South Africa and the United Kingdom are the two largest sources of imports.
-In 2020/21, exports of goods totalled £0.02 million, comprising mainly coffee.
+According to the 2022/23 budget, the important reduction in arrivals to Saint Helena as a result of COVID-19-related travel restrictions has had, and will continue to have, a negative impact on the island's economy by reducing spending on the island.